All Episodes

 You can find exactly what kind of cars he thinks Detroit ought to build.

-So if I run Ford, I see what General Motors and Chrysler are gonna be forced to manufacture, and I go the other way.
+So if I run Ford, I see what General Motors and Chrysler are going to be forced to manufacture.

 As far as I can, anyway, within the bounds of these stupid cafe standards.

-I don't know if that's what Ford did, but uh certainly it would have been a brilliant competitive move to go the opposite way of the Obama motor companies.
+I don't know if that's what Ford did, but certainly it would have been a brilliant competitive move to go the opposite way of the Obama motor companies.

-Last week, workers overwhelmingly rejected an agreement with the UN United Auto Workers that would have brought Ford's labor costs in line with rivals General Motors and Chrysler.
+Last week, workers overwhelmingly rejected an agreement with the United Auto Workers that would have brought Ford's labor costs in line with rivals General Motors and Chrysler.

 Workers objected to clauses limiting their right to strike and freezing entry-level wages and felt the company was healthy enough and didn't need further concessions.